Quickstart

 df = pd.read_csv('stock_data.csv', parse_dates=['date'], index_col='date')

-# Ensure column names are lowercase
+# Ensure column names are lowercase (optional but recommended)

 df.columns = [col.lower() for col in df.columns]